timcurzon/nomad-cluster/README.md

 This step is optional, but is critical if you want to play around with setting up SSL/TLS services.

 *Note that the 3 Vault instances are provisioned by Nomad (in Docker containers).
-In addition the Vault binary is available on each cluster node to allow CLI interaction.*
+In addition the Vault binary is available on each cluster node (along with appropriate environement variables) to allow CLI interaction.*

 To start up __Vault__, SSH into node-1, then...